TheLastCylon/kisscpp/doc/md/motivation.md

 duplicate functions each spanning said 2000 lines of code.

-At one point, I was convinced that this kind of code, was a result of incompitant developers in that environment.
-I was partially correct, in that there were developers that were incompitent.
-However, this was a reflection of management and the prevailing employment strategies, as well as a non-existant internal communication structure.
+At one point, I was convinced that this kind of code, was a result of incompetent developers in that environment.
+I was partially correct, in that there were developers that were incompetent.
+However, this was a reflection of management and the prevailing employment strategies, as well as a non-existent internal communication structure.

 It was the kind of environment, where non-technical people were placed in senior technical positions, resulting in decisions around tooling being made by people who never use the tools.

-Sadly, I'm not exagirating.
+Sadly, I'm not exaggerating.
 If I were, I'd probably still be working in that environment.

-In short though, it was the typical Waterfall development, perpetuated by a poor implimentation of the Rational Unified Process, where hamstrung project-managers had no choice but to pester hamstrung developers into hacking a 15 year old, poorly designed system, so as to provide the appearance of valuable solutions to the business.
+In short though, it was the typical Waterfall development, perpetuated by a poor implementation of the Rational Unified Process, where hamstrung project-managers had no choice but to pester hamstrung developers into hacking a 15 year old, poorly designed system, so as to provide the appearance of valuable solutions to the business.

-KISSCPP is the culmination of frustration and experiance, into a library that will make it possible for developers at lartge corporates, to deliver re-factored components, at a fraction of the cost of maintaining old ones.
+KISSCPP is the culmination of frustration and experience, into a library that will make it possible for developers at large corporates, to deliver re-factored components, at a fraction of the cost of maintaining old ones.

-Yes, the system will have to be re-designed to make use of KISSCPP, but the cost would be rediculously low compared to maintaining a system like the one I had to deal with.
+Yes, the system will have to be re-designed to make use of KISSCPP, but the cost would be ridiculously low compared to maintaining a system like the one I had to deal with.

 ## Development speed

 Over the years I've had to listen to the "My language is better than yours" debate, one too many times.
-The more I litened to these debates, the more I realized that there are several types of Software Developers.
+The more I listened to these debates, the more I realized that there are several types of Software Developers.

 1. **Those that don't know.**
 > These are the ones, that are just starting out.
-They are totaly new to the
+They are totally new to the
 > industry and can be forgiven almost anything.
 2. **Those that think they know.**
 > These are the ones that will blindly stick to a single programming language/
-> tool/methedology/paradigm etc. They will happily argue that a business will
+> tool/methodology/paradigm etc. They will happily argue that a business will
 > only need the tool they happen to be proficient in.
 They are also the kind
 > of developer that will argue, that Delphi is a programming language and PHP
 > is fast enough to be used as a tool for creating a database cache service.